Meir Kahane: Jewish Defense League

-Kahane's wife Libby stated that the JDL favored "civil rights for blacks, but opposed black anti-Semites" and Kahane himself stated that the JDL was "not against any race, creed, or color.
+Kahane's wife Libby stated that the JDL favored "civil rights for blacks, but opposed black antisemites" and Kahane himself stated that the JDL was "not against any race, creed, or color.
 We are against anyone who is against the Jews."
-In 1971, the JDL formed an alliance with a black rights group in what Kahane termed "a turning point in Black-Jewish relations".
+In 1971, the JDL formed an alliance with a black rights group in what Kahane termed "a turning point in Black–Jewish relations".
 The Anti-Defamation League claimed that Kahane "preached a radical form of Jewish nationalism which reflected racism, violence and political extremism" that was replicated by Irv Rubin, the JDL's successor to Kahane.

 Terrorism and convictions

 A number of the JDL's members and leaders, including Kahane, were convicted of acts related to domestic terrorism.
 In 1971, Kahane was sentenced to a suspended five-year prison sentence and fined $5,000 for conspiring to manufacture explosives.
 In 1975, Kahane was arrested for leading the attack on the Soviet United Nations mission and injuring two officers, but he was released after being given summonses for disorderly conduct.
 Later the same year, Kahane was accused of conspiring to kidnap a Soviet diplomat, bomb the Iraqi embassy in Washington, and ship arms abroad from Israel.
 He was convicted of violating his probation for the 1971 bombing conviction and was sentenced to one year in prison.
-However, he served most of it in a hotel, with frequent unsupervised absences, because of a concession over the provision of kosher food.
+He served most of it in a hotel, with frequent unsupervised absences, because of a concession over the provision of kosher food.

-In a 1984 interview with Washington Post correspondent Carla Hall, Kahane admitted that the JDL "bombed the Russian [Soviet] mission in New York, the Russian cultural mission here [Washington] in 1971, the Soviet trade offices".
+In a 1984 interview with Washington Post correspondent Carla Hall, Kahane admitted that the Jewish Defense League "bombed the Russian [Soviet] mission in New York, the Russian cultural mission here [Washington] in 1971, the Soviet trade offices".
+He said: “All of the Jewish Defense League violence was not useless or heedless violence.
+It was a lesson in political logic.
+We knew that if a detente [with the Soviet Union] was achieved, Soviet Jews were doomed.
+Our only leverage was to prevent a detente.”